naveenharry03/LendingClubCaseStudy/README.md

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+Jupyter Notebooks
+Anaconda Navigator
+Github
+Matplot lib
+Seaborn
+numpy
+pandas

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by the financial companies where i came to know the process about the loan approvals.
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- Got many references from the internet in the banking terminologies
+- Thanks to upgrad on giving me this opportunity to work on this analysis

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@naveenharry03] - feel free to contact me! naveenharry03@gmail.com

 <!-- Optional -->